Qattara Oasis

 An iron age dagger, dated to 1,000 BCE, from Qattara.
 Displayed at the Louvre Abu Dhabi, on loan from Al Ain Museum.

-Qattara Oasis (وَاحَـة الْـقَـطَّـارَة) is an area of irrigated date farm in Al Ain, United Arab Emirates featuring a distinctive falaj (فَـلَـج) irrigation system as well as a late Bronze Age archaeological site dated to 1800–1500 BCE.
+Qattara Oasis (وَاحَـة الْـقَـطَّـارَة) is an area of irrigated date farm in Al Ain, United Arab Emirates featuring a distinctive falaj (فَـلَـج) irrigation system as well as a late Bronze Age archaeological site dated to 1800–1500 BCE, in the prehistoric period of Arabia.
 The oasis has been extensively surveyed by students from Al Ain University since 2015, and is home to 19 buildings of varying antiquity, of which nine are mosques.
 Among these are thought to be some of the oldest buildings still standing in Al Ain.

 History

 Finds from the 14 m Bronze Age burial at Qattara include Wadi Suq era chlorite jugs and bowls, bronze swords of between 30 and 60 cm in length, and late Bronze Age and Iron Age short swords and daggers.
 Artefacts recovered also include carnelian jewellery, often associated by UAE historians with trading links to the Indus Valley.
 A find of particular interest from Qattara is a Bronze Age pendant discovered in the 1970s depicting a double-bodied or entwined pair of horned animals.
 Made from electrum, an alloy of silver and gold, the motif is found repeated in a number of Bronze Age sites in the UAE.

 The Wadi Suq communal tomb at Qattara is thought to have been constructed from stones recovered from previous Umm Al Nar burials.

 Late Iron Age weaponry found at Qattara (as well as Rumailah, Qusais and Buhais) supports the theory that the area, once known to the Sumerians as Magan, was known to the Achaemenids as the satrapy of Maka.
 Evidenced both in inscriptions and texts from Persepolis, Maka supplied troops to Xerxes to fight in his army in 480 BCE according to Herodotus' Histories.
 Iron Age short swords with distinctive crescent pommels of a type found in Qattara are identical in form to that borne by the figure of a native of Maka carved in Darius II’s grave relief at Persepolis.